genes-and-health/TRE-documentation-v3/docs/using-the-tre/handling-files-and-folders.md

 ### Fundamental `gcloud storage` operations

 !!! info "Reminder"
     You need to identify GCS buckets using their Uniform Resource Locator (URL), for example, the URL for the `red` bucket on sandbox-1 is: `gs://qmul-production-sandbox-1-red/`.
-URL for G&H TRE buckets are given in the ("What's in the bucket")[./folder-and-bucket-structure.md#whats-in-the-bucket] sub-section of the ("Understanding TRE folders and buckets")[./folder-and-bucket-structure.md] section.
+URL for G&H TRE buckets are given in the ["What's in the bucket"][./folder-and-bucket-structure.md#whats-in-the-bucket] sub-section of the ["Understanding TRE folders and buckets"](./folder-and-bucket-structure.md) section.

 !!! warning "Warning"
    `gcloud storage` can replicate common linux file and directory handling commands.